kolesa-team/scylla-octopus/README.md

-## scylla-octopus: a scylladb backup utility

-Scylla-octopus is a backup and maintenance utility for scylladb.
+## scylla-octopus: backup and maintenance utility for scylladb

-It attempts to reproduce some functionality of [Scylla Manager](https://docs.scylladb.com/operating-scylla/manager/) and [Medusa for Apache Cassandra](https://github.com/thelastpickle/cassandra-medusa).
+Scylla-octopus attempts to reproduce some functionality of [Scylla Manager](https://docs.scylladb.com/operating-scylla/manager/) (which is not free) and [Medusa for Apache Cassandra](https://github.com/thelastpickle/cassandra-medusa) (which is not compatible with Scylla).

 ### Features: